NakorofBoreft/SapphirePlusKlipper/README.md

 This repository conains my Klipper config files.

 These are for my TwoTrees Sapphire Plus 3D printer.
-It iss the stock v1 with an 3Dtouch probe.
+It is the stock v1 with a 3Dtouch probe.